chentoufi/Full-stack-coding-challenge-/README.md

 the first part containing the two layers of the server part:
 - the business layer containing the computer component class.
-- the second RMI layer containing only the interface. the second part containing the servlet class for the purpose of managing the client view.
+- the second RMI layer containing only the interface. the second part containing the servlet class for the purpose of managing the costumer view.